Hastycodea/dotFiles/README.md

-## Just in case I use your computer
+## Just in case I use your computer to cast some command-line magic.